What Happens If I File for Bankruptcy? A Clear Look at the Process and Consequences

 Your credit score will take a hit once the bankruptcy is reported.
 A Chapter 7 bankruptcy can stay on your credit report for up to 10 years, while a Chapter 13 remains for up to 7 years.

-Filing for bankruptcy can eliminate most unsecured debts, including:
+Filing for bankruptcy may address certain unsecured debts, including:

 However, not all debts are dischargeable.
 Student loans, child support, alimony, and some taxes usually cannot be eliminated.